-- What’s the interesting story behind Kerorin, the hidden, big name in the public bath?
+- What’s the interesting story behind Kerorin, the hidden big name in public baths?

 - Public baths have been in a decline, but Kerorin is developing new ways to help!

-What’s the interesting story behind Kerorin, the hidden, big name in the public bath?
+What’s the interesting story behind Kerorin, the hidden big name in public baths?

-You might have seen this yellow plastic bucket before.
-Some might even wonder what Kerorin (ケロリン) means every time they go to a Japanese public bath.
-I too, have always wondered why the bucket says Kerorin.
-I have always wondered why Kerorin is so popular in the world of Japanese public baths.
-Kerorin is aspirin manufactured by the Naigai Yakuhin Company (Naigai medicine Co.).
-The name came after its meaning “kerori,” which stands for “quick cure” in Japanese.
+If you have ever been in a sento before, you might have seen this yellow plastic bucket.
+Some even wonder what Kerorin (ケロリン) means every time they go to a Japanese public bath.
+I too, have wondered for a long time why the bucket says Kerorin and why it is so popular in the world of Japanese public baths.
+Kerorin is actually aspirin manufactured by the Naigai Yakuhin Company (Naigai medicine Co.).
+The name came after its meaning kerori, which stands for ‘quick cure’ in Japanese.
 The Kerorin print is used as an advertisement for their merchandise.

-The reason why Kerorin has sold so well all over Japan is because public baths needs, and Naigai medicine’s needs were matched.
-Public baths needed wash buckets at a cheap price and Naigai medicine wanted to effectively advertise Kerorin.
-The cost of 1 bucket is 600 yen and Naigai medicine assumed half of that price for the advertisement, giving public bathhouses a cheaper price of 300 yen.
+The reason why Kerorin has sold so well all over Japan is because public baths needs, and Naigai medicine’s needs matched.
+Public baths needed washing buckets at a cheap price and Naigai medicine wanted to effectively advertise Kerorin.
+The cost of one bucket is 600 yen and Naigai medicine assumed half of that price for the advertisement, giving public bathhouses a cheaper price of 300 yen.

 Public baths have been in a decline, but Kerorin is developing new ways to help!

 The Kerorin bucket appeared in the movie “THERMAE ROMAE,” released in April 2012.
-The story is about a Japanese public bath and Kerorin caught public attention again.
+This comedy’s story is about a bath ingineer from the Roman times traveling in time and getting ideas from the Japanese public baths.
+Kerorin was mentioned in the movie, catching the public’s attention again.
 Kerorin has also collaborated with the Japanese popular animation “Sgt.
 Frog,” popular among fans.
-Japanese public baths have declined recently and it’s been very difficult to run their businesses by only selling wash buckets.
+Japanese public baths have declined recently and it’s been very difficult for Kerorin to run their businesses by only selling buckets.
 Kerorin is developing a new marketing strategy by selling other items such as Kerorin-related towels and keychains.

 Naigai medicine is also going to start selling wooden Kerorin buckets to financially contribute to forest conservation held by Nagano Prefecture.
 The conservational idea is that, for every tree cut down, a new tree will be planted.
 This collaboration is the result of the new Hokuriku Shinkansen line connecting Nagano Prefecture.
 The buckets are only sold in Nagano Prefecture and part of sales will be donated to a Public Interest Inc. foundation (水源の森基金) run by Kiso Regional Union.
 (Suggested retail price without tax: 4000yen)